Pavel-Hrdina/Zettlkasten/Journal/2023-Nov-12 - Daily Stoic Reflection.md

 > "Be like a rocky promontory against which the restless surf continually pounds; it stands fast while the churning sea is lulled to sleep at its feet.
 I hear you say, "How unlucky that this should happen to me!"
 Not at all!
 Say instead, "How lucky that I am not broken by what has happened and am not afraid of what is about to happen.
 The same blow might have struck anyone, but not many would have absorbed it without capitulation or complaint."

 1. **What difficulties am I likely to encounter today?**
 	- Toady I am likely to face my own self, negativity of others that is their hate, anger, envy, jealousy, meanness, idiocy, lack of compassion, lack of love, their suffering and their negativity.
 I am also likely to experience lack of time, energy and compassion, yet I chose love and kindness to all beings.
-I chose to not let these adversities move me to make bad [[Control Over Judgment|Judgments]], I chose to accept them without complaint and without pity for my self or others.
+I chose to not let these adversities move me to make bad [Judgments](../SLIP-BOX/Control%20Over%20Judgment.md), I chose to accept them without complaint and without pity for my self or others.
 1. **What one thing do most need to get done today?**
 	- Today I need to learn for tomorrows exam.
 I chose to do this, and then I chose to read for at least 30 minutes thoroughly.
 2. **What am I grateful for?**